-Facebook has made the Messenger app more useful platform for its 900 million users.
-The social media giant has announced that it is rolling out group calling feature on Android and iOS – users can connect with their friends through a VoIP-based group call and add upto 50 friends for free.
+Facebook has made the Messenger app a more useful platform for its 900 million users.
+The social media giant has announced that it is rolling out a group calling feature on Android and iOS – users can connect with their friends through a VoIP-based group call and add up to 50 friends for free.

 “From any group conversations, just tap on the phone icon to initiate a group call.
 You can then manage individual participants on the next screen,” he explained in the post.

-Way back in 2013 Facebook started offering VoIP call for Messenger users and the feature fully rolled out in April 2014.
-Facebook is experimenting with several new features – At annual developer conference F8 in San Francisco this year Facebook revealed they are working on bots that includes shopping, booking airline tickets and even reading the news.
+Way back in 2013, Facebook started offering VoIP calls for Messenger users, and the feature fully rolled out in April 2014.
+Facebook is experimenting with several new features – At the annual developer conference F8 in San Francisco this year, Facebook revealed they are working on bots that include shopping, booking airline tickets, and even reading the news.

-Facebook Messenger has got multiple updates in last couple of months – the company has enabled support for multiple accounts, integrated with Dropbox and new look and feel with material design make-over.
+Facebook Messenger has received multiple updates in the last couple of months – the company has enabled support for multiple accounts, integrated with Dropbox, and created a new look and feel with a material design make-over.

-Group video calling is one of the most popular medium for users to connect their friends and families that Skype and Google Hangouts have been dominating.
-Facebook hasn’t announced about group video calling and when it will be available although we are pretty sure the company will bring this feature in near future.
+Group video calling is one of the most popular media for users to connect with their friends and families.
+Skype and Google Hangouts have been dominating.
+Facebook hasn’t announced group video calling and when it will be available, although we are pretty sure the company will bring this feature in the near future.